How to Protect Yourself Against Medical Errors with My Medic Info App

 In an emergency, such as a car accident, you may not be able to speak for yourself.
 In fact, even if you could, statistics say that less than 50% of patients can even list their current medications and dosages.
 Now, imagine the scenario where you are severely injured in an automobile accident and cannot inform the emergency personell about specific medications, allergies, and known health conditions.
 In such a situation, symptoms may be misdiagnosed, which makes effective treatment impossible.
 Studies suggest that half of all medical errors may result from mistakes made during the hospital admission or discharge process.
 Moreover, emergency responders are trained to look for medical bracelets when initiating treatment.
 The simple preemptive measure of wearing a medical ID device helps keep minor injuries from turning fatal, reduces hospital error, and may improve your chances of a healthy recovery.

 Modern medicine is becoming necessarily more bound to technology.
 The use of modern technology in treating patients helps to reduce error and provide better treatment.
 One of the most prominent examples of this can be seen in the push to develop EHR software or electronic health records.
 Traditional health records are subject to damage, loss, theft, and even human error.
 We are moving toward a new paradigm where medical records can be kept “in the cloud” and accessed by doctors anywhere in the world.
 As we wait for modern medicine and technology to further intertwine, we can prepare by improving communications with medical professionals.
 To work with technological developments in the medical industry, you can shift the paradigm from the traditional engraved medical alert ID to something even better.
-That something is MyMedicInfo, a Medical app that stores all of your medical information in one place.
+That something is MyMedicInfo, a Medical app that allows you to recall important medical information.